Security at Convexly

 • Public profiles are opt-in only

-• Cookie consent with accept/decline options
+• Cookie consent with accept and decline options

 • Privacy policy and terms of service published